-My current boss, Mike H. believes that salespeople just don't ask the right questions, which is why on the last day of the month, we feel mislead by our prospects...he has a point.
+Another former boss, Mike H. believes that salespeople just don't ask the right questions, which is why on the last day of the month, we feel mislead by our prospects...he has a point.

 There are many reasons why a prospect would mislead a salesperson.

 prospect likes you.
 They respect you.
 They feel bad saying no.